 Germany and the Netherlands enjoy wide-ranging, close and friendly relations at the level of both government and civil society.
 There are intensive contacts between their members of government and parliament at national and Land level.
 Regular visits and encounters take place, also at the highest level.
 The fourth Intergovernmental consultations took place in Rotterdam in March 2023.

 Traditionally, the President of the Bundesrat visits the Netherlands and receives a top-level welcome – most recently Minister-President Dr Peter Tschentscher in September 2023.
 The Netherlands is one of Germany’s closest bilateral, EU and multilateral partners.

-Exports and innovations play a very important role in the Netherlands’ economy.
+Exports and innovation play a very important role in the Netherlands’ economy.
 Strong sectors include services, particularly in the financial sector, as well as trade, agriculture and industry.
-The manufacturing sector is often highly specialised.
-The Netherlands is the fifth-largest exporter in the world, with 70 percent of its exports going to the EU and 23 percent to Germany.
-The country is the second-largest exporter of agricultural produce in the world after the United States (90.3 billion euros in 2018).
-In 2018, the Netherlands was Germany’s most important trading partner in the EU for the second time in a row and its second-largest partner worldwide, with an increase of seven percent compared with 2017.
+The manufacturing industry is often highly specialised.
+The Netherlands is the fourth-largest exporter in the world (source: International Trade Centre), with 72% of its exports going to the EU and just under 25% to Germany.
+The country is the world’s second-largest exporter of agricultural produce after the United States (122.3 billion euro in 2022).
+The Netherlands was Germany’s most important trading partner in the EU in 2022, as well as its third-largest partner worldwide.

-Bilateral cultural relations between Germany and the Netherlands are very intensive.
-There is close cooperation and exchange between organisations and people involved in vocational training, education, research and culture.
-Around 22,200 Germans study in the Netherlands.
-They account for 25 percent of all international students and are the largest group of students from abroad, ahead of Italy and China.
+Cultural relations between Germany and the Netherlands are very intensive.
+Cooperation and exchange between organisations and people involved in vocational training, education, research and culture is close.
+Around 23,000 Germans study in the Netherlands, making up 19% of all foreign students.